Jackson Lee Nesbitt

 Jackson Lee Nesbitt (June 16, 1913 – February 20, 2008) was an American printmaker, teacher, painter, and ad executive.
 He took pride in calling Thomas Hart Benton a teacher, a mentor and his friend.
-Jack stayed true to his regionalist roots despite the dominance of Abstract Expressionism and he enjoyed the resurrection of his career at age 75.
+Jack stayed true to his Regionalist roots, despite the dominance of Abstract Expressionism and he enjoyed the resurrection of his career at age 75.

-Biography
+Early life and career

 Jackson Lee Nesbitt was born in McAlester, Oklahoma and worked for his father's printing business until 1931, when he enrolled in the University of Oklahoma, Norman.
-His given names conjure up the names of Confederate generals astride their valiant steeds; however, in truth, the names are derived from his maternal and paternal grandparents.
-The only Nesbitt connection to the Civil War comes from his grandfather,James Blackburn Nesbitt, who fought on the Union side at Shiloh.
+His name is derived from his maternal and paternal grandparents.
+His grandfather, James Blackburn Nesbitt, fought on the Union side at Shiloh in the American Civil War.

-After two years in Norman, Nesbitt enrolled at the Kansas City Art Institute off and on from 1933 to 1941, working primarily with painter-professor Ross Braught, famed Regionalist painter Thomas Hart Benton and printmaker John de Martelly.
-Though they were very different in age, Nesbitt and Benton were also friends who traveled and sketched together often—and the art they created was very similar.
-When financial necessity (in large part caused by the popularity of modernist art) forced Nesbitt to give up his art for a successful career in the advertising industry to provide for his family, Nesbitt did not speak with Benton for many years out of embarrassment.
-Nevertheless, Benton, and his wife Rita, always considered Nesbitt to be one of his finest students.
+After two years in Norman, Nesbitt enrolled at the Kansas City Art Institute off and on from 1933 to 1941, working primarily with painter-professor Ross Braught, famed Regionalist painter Thomas Hart Benton, and printmaker John de Martelly.
+Nesbitt and Benton were also friends who traveled and sketched together often.

 Artwork by Nesbitt appeared alongside fellow KCAI students James Duard Marshall and Gene Pyle in the 1937-1938 KCAI course catalog.
 In 1946, Nesbitt was awarded the Eames Prize by the Society of American Etchers.